ngweimeng/RAG-on-FAANG-SEC-Filing/README.md

 ## Conclusion

-This tool is designed to assist financial analysts, investors, and enthusiasts in quickly obtaining clear and concise answers from complex financial documents, enhancing understanding and decision-making processes.
+This tool is designed to assist investors to obtain answers from the latest financial documents that might not be available in pre-trained models.

 For feedback, issues, or contributions, feel free to interact through the Streamlit app's feedback system or directly via GitHub issues.